 However, Heather Leatt, director of school improvement at Kent Catholic Schools' Partnership, said one of its primary schools had been promised £24,000 under the old scheme in the Autumn term last year.
-Problems finding an NLE meant it rolled scheme was paused.
+Problems finding an NLE meant it rolled over past March, when the scheme was paused.